Fiori-Tracker/fioritracker.github.io/docs/inst/check-list-2024.md

-# Fiori Tracker app with their technical components - check list
+# Fiori Tracker apps with their technical components - check list